 '''

-centos-art locale --update trunk/Scripts

-centos-art locale --edit trunk/Scripts
+centos-art locale --edit

 '''

 Warning To translate output messages in different languages, your system locale information -as in LANG environment variable- must be set to that locale you want to produce translated messages for.
-For example, if you want to produce translated messages for Spanish language, your system locale information must be set to 'es_ES.UTF-8', or similar, before executing the locale functionality of centosart.sh script.
+For example, if you want to produce translated messages for Spanish language, your system locale information must be set to 'es\ES.UTF-8', or similar, first.